awilki435/CS5510-R2D2/README.md

 ### Problem 8
 - Part (a): run `part_a.py`
 - Part (b): look through the README files under both `yolo` folders

+### Final Project
+- The final project has its own README for instructions on how to run
+- Go to the project folder